genevaers/User-Documentation/docs/Setup and Use/RunView/RunView.md

 ### Reference Phase

 The program GVBMR95R produces reference data for use in the extract phase.
-It reads the VDP file the JLT file created by GVBMR91.
+It reads the VDP file the JLT file created by RCA.
 It then produces a Reference Extract Header (REH) that describes the format of the reference data being processed, and one Reference Extract Detail (RED) file for each Reference Data file read.
 These files contain only the data required to perform joins/lookups in the Extract phase.

 ### Extract Phase